Air Fryer Honey Mustard Chicken Sausage and Veggies served over quinoa and greens with honey mustard, ready in 30 minutes!

 Instructions

-• SAUCE: Start by adding all of the sauce ingredients into a small blender jar.
+• Start by adding all the sauce ingredients into a small blender.
 Season to taste with salt and pepper (I add 1/4 teaspoon each).
 Blend; taste and adjust to personal preference.
 Transfer sauce to a jar and place in the fridge to allow flavors to meld and to chill.

-• CARROTS: Preheat the air fryer by setting it (empty) to cook for 3 minutes at 400 degrees F. In a large bowl, toss baby carrots with 2 tablespoons oil, 1 tablespoon herb mix, 1/4 teaspoon salt, and 1/8 teaspoon pepper.
+• Preheat the air fryer by setting it (empty) to cook for 3 minutes at 400°F. In a large bowl, toss baby carrots with 2 tablespoons oil, 1 tablespoon herb mix, 1/4 teaspoon salt, and 1/8 teaspoon pepper.
 Add to the air fryer, shake into one layer, and air fry for 10 minutes.
 Remove and shake to stir; add back for 4 more minutes.

-• BROCCOLI AND SAUSAGE: Meanwhile, in the same bowl used for the carrots, add the chopped broccoli florets and coined (1/2-inch thick) chicken sausage with remaining 2 tablespoons olive oil, remaining 1 tablespoon herb mix, 1/4 teaspoon salt, and 1/4 teaspoon pepper.
+• Meanwhile, in the same bowl used for the carrots, add chopped broccoli florets and coined (1/2-inch thick) chicken sausage with remaining 2 tablespoons olive oil, remaining 1 tablespoon herb mix, 1/4 teaspoon salt, and 1/4 teaspoon pepper.
 Toss to coat.
 When carrots have cooked for 14 minutes, add sausage and broccoli right on top in the air fryer basket.
 No need to stir or mix.
-Air fry for another 7-10 minutes or until broccoli and sausage are lightly browned.
+Air fry for another 7–10 minutes or until broccoli and sausage are lightly browned.
 (Everything should be crisp-tender.)
-Timing may vary, depending on your air fryer model.
+Timing may vary depending on your air fryer model.

 Recipe Notes

-Note 1: Any smoked sausage will work in this recipe.
-We personally love Aidells chicken and apple sausage, but smoked turkey sausage also works nicely in this recipe.
+Note 1: Any smoked sausage works in this recipe.
+I personally love Aidells chicken and apple sausage, but smoked turkey sausage also works nicely.

-Note 2: We like using this garlic and herb seasoning blend or this veggie rub; both areย hugely popular at my home.
-Just about any seasoning blend you love will work well in this recipe!ย
+Note 2: I like using this garlic and herb seasoning blend or this veggie rub; both are hugely popular at my home.
+Just about any seasoning blend you love will work well in this recipe!

-Note 3: To keep this meal super quick and easy, use pre-cooked quinoa packets (here are the ones we've tried and enjoyed!).
-These packets heat through in 90 seconds in the microwave and can be divided into bowls after warmed through.ย
+Note 3: To keep this meal super quick and easy, use pre-cooked quinoa packets (here are the ones I’ve tried and enjoyed!).
+These packets heat through in 90 seconds in the microwave.

-Nutritional information does not include the quinoa or the salad greens.
+Nutrition Note: Nutritional information does not include quinoa or salad greens.

 Nutrition